President Trump's travel ban is back at the Supreme Court

 That led the Justice Department to ask Friday night for the Supreme Court's "immediate intervention" in the case, just 18 days after it blocked lower court rulings that put the travel ban on hold.

-"Only this court can definitively settle whether the government's reasonable implementation is consistent with this court's stay," the government argued.
+"Only this court can definitively settle whether the government's reasonable implementation is consistent with this court's stay," the government argued in seeking to have the June 26 decision clarified.

 The court also had accepted the case for a more complete oral argument in the fall, in order to decide whether it violates the Constitution's protection of religion by targeting Muslims.
 That case, however, could become moot if the administration concludes its vetting procedures this summer.